 Only accounts with banks and credit unions are listed.

 The bank name, last four numbers of the account and joint or survivor payee must be listed with the date of death value of the account.
 Please refer to Form CC-1670(INST) for further clarification on bank and credit union accounts.

 If the account was joint only for convenience with an attorney in fact being listed or some other person listed only for signing purposes, the account should be listed in Part 1.

-Virginia statutory law controls the disposition of joint, pay on death (POD) and specifically designated survivorship accounts upon the decedent's death and you may have to consult those statutes or consult with an estate attorney if you have a question as to whether the bank or credit union account is an asset of the estate or passes outside of probate according to banking rules and the manner in which the decedent set up the account.
 You should obtain copies of the account cards for each bank account to determine how the account was established.
-You should save these account cards for future reference in case your determination is questioned by a beneficiary or the Commissioner.
-If the bank or credit union no longer has the account card, request a letter from the institution describing how the account was established.
+You should save these account cards for future reference in case your determination is questioned by a beneficiary and for presentation to the Commissioner with your inventory.
+If the bank or credit union no longer has the account card, request a letter from the institution describing how the account was established as to ownership at death.
 See Sections 6.2-604; 6.2-605; 6.2-606; 6.2-607 and particularly 6.2-608, Code of Virginia (1050), as amended.

 Parts 3 and 4: Real estate is listed in one of three sections on the Inventory:

 - If the decedent had a will and you have power to sell real estate under the will, and the decedent’s real estate does not pass by survivorship, that real estate is shown in Part 3.

 Read the will to determine if you are directed to sell, are specifically authorized to sell of real estate, or if the fiduciary powers of Sections 64.1-56 or 64.2-105, Code of Virginia, are incorporated by reference giving you the power to sell real estate among other powers.